 Take Thanksgiving leftovers to a whole new level with muffin tin mini pumpkin pot pies.
 They make the perfect brunch, lunch or even a late night snack.

-The Thanksgiving feast is over.
-You’re left with a little bit of this and a little bit of that.
+Once the Thanksgiving feast is over, you’re left with a little bit of this and a little bit of that.

 There isn’t enough for a full meal.
 Or is there?

-Start with a simple crust (only 4 ingredients!) that you can quickly mix by hand.
+Start with a simple premade pie crust .
 This is a great project for kids.
 They love to work with their hands and press the dough into the muffin cups.

 While the crust is baking prepare the filling.
 It only takes a few minutes of hands on time since everything is already cooked.
 You just have to warm it together.